abdalla-samir/Web-Vulnerabilities-Reports/Bug_Hunting/report_one/readme.md

-Due to the program's disclosure policy, this report has been redecated to ensure that there is no sensitive data is exposed or can be abused by attackers
+This report has been accepted and validated by the triage team and is now resolved.
+Due to limited disclosure, sensitive information has been removed.

+Report Link ->